Neturei Karta: Relationship with other Jewish movements

 The group's strong anti-Zionist stance and controversial tactics place Neturei Karta on the fringe, even in Haredi, or ultra-Orthodox circles.
 Other movements, including anti-Zionist sects like the Satmar, have disavowed Neturei Karta and condemned its activities.
 The Satmar movement criticized Neturei Karta for attending the International Conference to Review the Global Vision of the Holocaust in Tehran in 2006.

-During the Gaza war, Rabbi Zalman Leib Teitelbaum, one of the two Grand Rebbes of Satmar, condemned Neturei Karta, calling the group's support for Hamas "a terrible desecration of God's name."
-Rabbi Yosef Yitzchak Jacobson, a leading Chabad rabbi, condemned Neturei Karta and described their actions as "like somebody marching with Hitler."
+During the Gaza war, Rabbi Zalman Leib Teitelbaum, one of the two Grand Rebbes of Satmar, condemned Neturei Karta, asserting “it’s a terrible desecration of God's name to support murderers in the name of the holy Torah.”
+Rabbi Yosef Yitzchak Jacobson, a prominent Chabad rabbi, also condemned Neturei Karta, saying “I doubt they’re really Jewish.”

-One of the targets of the 2008 Mumbai attacks was the Nariman House, which was operated by the Jewish Chabad movement.
-Neturei Karta subsequently issued a leaflet criticising the Chabad movement for its relations with "the filthy, deplorable traitors – the cursed Zionists that are your friends."
-It added that the Chabad movement has been imbued with "false national sentiment" and criticised the organisation for allowing all Jews to stay in its centres, without differentiating "between good and evil, right and wrong, pure and impure, a Jew and a person who joins another religion, a believer and a heretic."
-The leaflet also criticised the invitation of Israeli state officials to the funerals of the victims, claiming that they "uttered words of heresy and blasphemy."
-The leaflet concluded that "the road [Chabad] have taken is the road of death and it leads to doom, assimilation and the uprooting of the Torah."
+One of the targets of the 2008 Mumbai attacks was the Nariman House, which was operated by the Chabad movement.
+According to Ynet, Neturei Karta subsequently issued a leaflet with a column criticizing the Chabad movement for its relations with secular Israelis, referring to "filthy, deplorable traitors – the cursed Zionists that are your friends."
+It added that the Chabad movement has been imbued with "false national sentiment" and criticized the organization for not differentiating "between good and evil, right and wrong, pure and impure, a Jew and a person who joins another religion, a believer and a heretic."

-Jewish groups often accuse Neturei Karta of selling out their fellow Jews by allying with antisemitic groups and using their appearance at rallies as token Jews.
-Neturei Karta have compared Zionists to Nazis; they have denied the Judaism of Zionists, with statements like: "Zionists are not Jews, only racists" and "Zionism does not represent the Jewish people."
+Jewish groups often accuse Neturei Karta of selling out their fellow Jews, and using their appearance at anti-Israel rallies as token Jews.
+In some cases, Neturei Karta have compared Zionists to Nazis, and asserted that "Zionists are not Jews, only racists" and "Zionism does not represent the Jewish people."

+According to sociologist Keith Kahn-Harris, Neturei Karta's alliance with "the widest-possible cross-section of pro-Palestinian activists ... has led them to be shunned even by most other anti-Zionist sects, by all Jews who even remotely identify as Zionists and by some secular anti-Zionist Jews."